viethung0823/MassCodeAlfred/README.md

 Feel free to open a new PR.

+## Features
+This workflow current support search name of snippet, folder, tag, quickview snippet, open in massCode.
+1. Search name is enabled by default
+2. Search folder enabled when type "f {folderName}", example: "f Default"
+3. Search tag enabled when type "t {tags}", example: "t sort" (Note: awgo only supports fuzzy search so order matter and search tag might show wrong results when that snippet has multiple tags.
+This only can be solved when massCode supports query by tags with apis I'll update asap when they have it)

 ## Tips
 In case you didn’t know using placeholder `{cursor}` in your snippet and trigger with alfred it will move your cursor at desired place.
 ```